JL-III/TitanPack/README.md

 1. Click on the releases on the right hand panel.
 2. Click on the latest version.
 The file you're looking for will look something like this `TheatriaPackvX.X.X-X.X.zip`.
 This should start a download.
 3. Open your `.minecraft` directory on your computer.
-This is where your mods are located.
-4. Add this zip file to your `/resources` directory.
+4. Add this zip file to your `.minecraft/resources` directory.
 5. Launch Minecraft.
 When you are in game click on `options` and then click on `Resource Packs...`
 6. Choose the version you just downloaded, double check your version.
 7. That should be everything!
 You can check with if the textures are loaded by looking at a `Titan Tool`.